 People who know how to keep plants alive consistently and have the experience and desire to really grow their own produce.

 With the Farm family, you get a whopping 24 pods (!) so you can grow a huge variety of herbs, plants and flowers.
-This is the perfect model for tomatoes and peppers, which traditionally need a lot more space.
+This is the perfect model for tomatoes and peppers, which traditionally need a lot more growing height and space.